heathhoward/alfred-tmux-workflow/README.md

-# (CLOSED) Tmux Workflow for Alfred app

-**This project is no longer mantained.
-Since tmux is command line by nature, I don't find any advantage of managing sessions from within Alfred**

 Alfred workflow to manage tmux sessions, integrated with iTerm2.
 It can list current sessions, connect to them, kill them or create a new one.
 The connect or create action actually opens iTerm2 and connects to the session.
 Additionally, in all the _open_ actions (new session or connect to session) it can ```cd``` to the current Finder's or Path Finder's directory.

 Please note: the workflow _only_ handles tmux sessions.
 It doesn't handle windows, panes, or any other tmux command.